openshift/external-dns-operator/docs/localdev.md

     ```bash
     $ kubectl get pods -n external-dns-operator
     ```
 **Note**: You can deploy an `ExternalDNS` instance based on the provider.
 A sample AWS configuration file is provided in the `config/samples/aws` folder.
-Make sure a secret named `aws-access-key` is created in the `external-dns-operator` namespace before applying this configuration.
+Make sure you create a secret named `aws-access-key` in the `external-dns-operator` namespace before applying this configuration.

 ### Configuring `kubectl` to access a cluster
 - Get the name of the cluster created in `kind`: